andrestc/planb-ansible-role/README.md

 #### Planb with local read redis

 This setup will use a local redis as the slave of a remote redis to guarantee better read performance.
-I recommend DavidWittman.readis to install the local redis on your server.
+I recommend [DavidWittman.redis](https://github.com/DavidWittman/ansible-redis) to install the local redis on your server.

     - hosts: servers
       roles: